TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 **Linear Ranking:**
 Individuals are sorted by fitness and a selective bias of *Z* is applied to each of the individuals.
+For Z holds: 1 < Z ≤ 2.
+The linear ranking allocates a selective bias of Z to the top individual, a bias of 1.0 to the median individual, and 2 − Z to the bottom individual.
 This differs from fitness-proportionate selection in the sense that a constant bias is applied and thus the selective pressure is more constant and controlled.

 **Tournament Selection:**
-Two individuals are chosen at random, a random number is chosen and compared to the probability of the better individual being selected.
+In Tournament Selection two individuals are chosen at random.
+A random number is then chosen and compared to the probability of the better individual being selected.
 Afterwards the winner is the parent of the other individual.
 Once all the parents have been selected, recombination forms the next generation.
 Optionally random crossover is applied, sending children into a new population.